-- 1. Capture digital still imagery and Full Motion Video when mounted on rifle optics (T) and spotting scopes (O). - 2.
+- 1. Capture state of the art resolution digital still imagery and Full Motion Video when mounted on rifle optics (T=O). - 2.
 Collect imagery both day and night with the use of clip on night vision devices.
 (T=O). - 3.
-Be easily installed/removed on an assortment of scopes and optics without use of tools (T=O). - 4.
-Include adaptable sizing rings due to variety of optics used (T=O). - Not degrade resolution of the day scope or night vision clip-on device (T=O); the device shall not optically degrade the shooters view of the scope reticle scale or magnification (T=O). - 6.
-Provide an on-off record switch that does not interfere with normal shooter activities, and enables the shooter to maintain continuous eyes on target (T=O). - 7.
-Integrate a shoot-through capability without impeding the shooters ability to directly engage targets (T=O). - 8.
-Enable tactical operators the ability to observe in combat environment, four (4) shooters simultaneously (T), eight (8) shooters simultaneously (O), on one tablet or smart phone with the ability to toggle between split screens; via ATAK (T=O). - Provide Shooting Instructors the ability to observe shooters in training, individually, or simultaneously, four (4) shooters simultaneously (T), eight (8) shooters simultaneously (O) on one tablet or smart phone; with the ability to toggle between split screens; via ATAK (T), Bluetooth (O). - 10.
-Be powered by a COTS available 3V lithium or AA battery with the ability to run for 8 hours (T), 16 hours (O); the device must be a single unit with the ability to change batteries while mounted (T=O). - 11.
-Weigh, with battery, 16 ounces (T), 8 ounces (O). - 12.
-Not exceed 4 inches in length (T), 3 inches (O). - 13.
-Not extend more than 1 inch (T), $\frac{1}{2}$ inch (O) from the scope's ocular lens. - 14.
-Store imagery collected on a micro SD card (T=O).
-Imagery collected must also be able to be passed to ATAK application through hardwire (T), Bluetooth (O). - 15.
-Easily and immediately delete all imagery collected by the device and zeroize all user selectable settings (T=O).
+Store onboard imagery collected on a micro SD card (T=O).
+Imagery collected must also be able to be passed to ATAK application through hardwire (T), wireless (O). - 4.
+Enable tactical operators the ability to observe collected imagery in combat environment, four (4) shooters simultaneously (T), eight (8) shooters simultaneously (O), on one tablet or smart phone with the ability to toggle between split screens; via ATAK (T=O). - 5.
+Provide Shooting Instructors the ability to remotely observe collected imagery of shooter's rifle scopes in training, individually, or simultaneously, four (4) shooters simultaneously (T), eight (8) shooters simultaneously (O) on one tablet or smart phone; with the ability to toggle between split screens; via ATAK (T), Wireless (O). - 6.
+Be easily installed/removed on an assortment of rifle optics without use of tools (T=O). - 7.
+Include adaptable attachment that does not interfere with best training practices of the rifle, and provide sizing mechanism to accommodate the variety of rifle optics used (T=O). - 8.
+Integrate a shoot-through capability without impeding the shooters ability to directly engage targets (T=O). - 9.
+Not degrade resolution of the rifle optic or night vision clip-on device (T=O); the device shall not optically degrade the shooters view of the scope reticle scale or magnification (T=O). - 10.
+Provide an on-off record switch that does not interfere with normal shooter activities, and enables the shooter to maintain continuous eyes on target (T=O). - 11.
+Be powered by a COTS available 3V lithium or AA battery with the ability to run for 8 hours (T), 16 hours (O); the device must be a single unit with the ability to change batteries while mounted (T=O). - 12.
+OMRCD total weight including battery, 16 ounces (T), 8 ounces (O). - 13.
+Not exceed 4 inches in length (T), 3 inches (O). - 14.
+Not extend more than 1.25 inch (T), 0.5 inch (O) from the scope's ocular lens. - 15.
+Easily and immediately delete all imagery collected by the device and zeroize all user selectable settings (T=O). - 16.
+Be able to function in all weather conditions without fogging; be rugged for operational use; in accordance with Military Standard 810 G&H, MIL Standard 461F, and IP67 rated (T=O). - 17.
+OMRCD shall not illuminate the shooter or shooter's position; and not incur off axis detectability of shooter or shooter's position (T=O). - 18.
+Shall include transportation storage case, accessories, operations and maintenance manual, quick reference card, instructional video (T=O).

-- 16. Be able to function in all weather conditions without fogging; be rugged for operational use; in accordance with MIL Standard 810G&H, MIL Standard 461F, and IP67 rated (T=O). - 17.
-Include transportation storage case, and accessories, operations and maintenance manual, quick reference card, instructional video (T=O).
+• Base Contract: Deliver ten (10) Optic Mounted Recon Camera Device prototypes and

-- Base Contract: Deliver twenty (20) Optic Mounted Recon Camera Device prototypes and CONUS training for operational testing and evaluation (OT&E). - Contract Options: Deliver up to forty (40) additional Optic Mounted Recon Camera Device prototypes and CONUS training for OT&E.
+- CONUS training for operational testing and evaluation (OT&E). - Contract Options: Deliver up to forty (40) additional Optic Mounted Recon Camera Device prototypes (in groups of (4)) and CONUS training for OT&E.

-A Firm Fixed Price proposal is preferred; 12 months or less period of performance.
+A firm fixed price proposal is preferred; twelve (12) months or less period of performance.